spotify/redux-location-state/README.md

 ### shouldPush

-by default, if there is a query param update it will only replace the url (it won't be added to your history), you can override it by adding `shouldPush` to your options
+By default, if there is a query param update it will only replace the url (it won't be added to your history), you can override it by adding `shouldPush` to your options

 ```
 p: {stateKey: 'foo', options: {shouldPush: true}}